superhero1/ffritz/AUDIO.md

 `MEDIUM_QUALITY` with 17% load (although i don nott hear a difference).
 Add the `-c <algo-number>` switch to `USBPLAYD_ARGS` to change the default.

+ALSA
+====
+This is supported on some platforms, and should be activated via the usbplayd service (ffservice config usbplayd) by setting USE_ALSA:

+Settings:
+- USE_ALSE=0 means that usbplayd is started unconditionally, no sound kernel modules loaded.
+- USE_ALSE=1 means to not start usbplayd, sound kernel modules will attempted to be loaded.
+- USE_ALSE=2 means to attempt loading sound kernel modules.
+If this fails, or no modules are available for the running kernel, then usbplayd is started.
+  This is the default.

+Refer to subsequent sections how to configure ALSA for the various services.

 MPD
 ===